TechTusker/Digantara-Backend-Assignment/README.md

        algorithm VARCHAR(100),
        input VARCHAR(100),
        output VARCHAR(100),
-       timestamp TIMESTAMP DEFAULT CURRENT_TIMESTAMP );
+   );
    ```
    This table will automatically record each API call, storing details about the algorithm used, input provided, output generated, and the timestamp of execution.
+For convenience purpose I have provided db_algo.sql file for the setup of the table.

 ## Installation and Setup
 To set up the project locally, follow these steps: